yorko-ai/dataset-bit/README_EN.md

 ### System Requirements
 - Python 3.8 or higher
-- Node.js 16 or higher
-- Minimum 4GB RAM
+- At least 4GB RAM
-- Stable internet connection
+- Stable network connection

 ### Database Initialization
 This project uses SQLite.
 Before the first run, please initialize the database structure with: